mediamonks/drupal-controller-annotations/docs/2-usage.rst

 @Route
 ------

-The only difference is how the annotation is activated.
+The main difference is how the annotation is activated.
 In Drupal this should be added to your ``routing.yml`` file:

 .. code-block:: yml